Ground State Excitations and Energy Fluctuations in Short-Range Spin Glasses: Discussion

 An interface between two infinite-volume spin configurations $\tau$ and $\tau'$ is defined to be the set of edges whose associated couplings are satisfied in $\tau$ and unsatisfied in $\tau'$, or vice-versa; they separate regions in which the spins in $\tau$ agree with those in $\tau'$ from regions in which their spins disagree.
 An interface may consist of a single connected component or multiple disjoint ones, but by the continuity of the coupling distribution, if $\tau$ and $\tau'$ are ground states any such connected component must be infinite in extent.
 By definition, incongruent GSP's differ by a space-filling interface.

-Apart from geometry, interfaces can also differ by how their energies scale with volume.
-The energy might diverge (not necessarily monotonically) as one examines an interface contained within increasingly larger volumes, or it might remain~$O(1)$ independent of the volume considered.
-Of particular interest are excitations that are both space-filling and have $O(1)$ energy on all lengthscales; these are predicted to occur in replica symmetry breaking~\cite{MPRRZ00,MP00,MP01} and we refer to them as {\it RSB excitations\/}; these excitations generate new spin configurations that can be new ground states themselves: if two (incongruent) GSP's differ by such an interface, we refer to it as an~{\it RSB interface\/}.

-In~\cite{NS22} it was shown that the presence of SFCD's is a sufficient condition for the existence of RSB excitations/interfaces and in~\cite{NS24c} their presence was shown to be a necessary condition.
-We will explore this in more detail in what follows; we begin by presenting three methods that are expected to generate such interfaces should they exist.

-We start with a method proposed by Palassini and Young~(PY)~\cite{PY00} (see also \cite{PLJY03}), which was one of two papers (the other by Krzakala and Martin~(KM)~\cite{KM00}, which we will return to shortly) which first proposed the TNT picture based on numerical simulations of the EA model in three and four dimensions.
-The TNT picture proposes that the lowest-energy large-lengthscale excitation above a spin glass ground state (in three and presumably higher dimensions) has $d_s<d$ with energy remaining $O(1)$ on all lengthscales.
+We now present three methods designed to produce large-lengthscale excitations above the ground state, starting with a method proposed by Palassini and Young~(PY)~\cite{PY00} (see also \cite{PLJY03}), which was one of two papers (the other by Krzakala and Martin~(KM)~\cite{KM00}, which we will return to shortly) which first proposed the TNT picture based on numerical simulations of the EA model in three and four dimensions.
+The TNT picture proposes that the lowest-energy large-lengthscale excitation above a spin glass ground state (in three and presumably higher dimensions) has $d_s<d$ with energy remaining $O(1)$ over the entire volume in all volumes considered.
 It was shown in~\cite{NS01c} that if correct the TNT picture predicts a single GSP.

 In the PY approach, a perturbation is added to the Hamiltonian~(\ref{eq:EA}) that increases the energy of the ground state so that a different spin configuration could be the new ground state for the perturbed Hamiltonian.
 Fixing the coupling configuration~$J$, suppose that in a volume~$\Lambda_L$ with PBC's the GSP is~$\alpha_L$.
 Then for any spin configuration $\tau_L$ inside $\Lambda_L$, the perturbed energy is given by